 Dr. Brulotte is the author of Between Art and Artifact: Archaeological Replicas and Cultural Production in Oaxaca, Mexico (University of Texas Press 2012) and is the co-editor of Edible Identities: Food as Cultural Heritage (Ashgate 2014) with Michael A. DiGiovine.
 She has a long list of awards that commend her many talents as a scholar, teacher, and mentor, both at UNM and in the international community.
 Originally from the Yakima Valley in Washington state, where her family engages in hops production, Dr. Brulotte will also participate in the brand-new GES course “World of Beer” (GEOG180), which is scheduled to launch in Fall 2017.

 The Department of Geography & Environmental Studies is one of UNM's most vibrant academic departments.
 Our award-winning faculty teaches engaging classes to undergraduate and graduate students studying GIScience, spatial analysis, legal geography, environmental policy and management, historical geography, and cartography, among other topics.
-We engage both graduate and undergraduate students in high-impact research here in the Southwest and throughout the world, with a particular focus on Latin America and the Atlantic World.
-Our door is always open, and we welcome prospective students and collaborators to visit our department — either virtually or in person — to explore how you can become a part of UNM Geography & Environmental Studies.
+We engage both graduate and undergraduate students in high-impact research here in the Southwest and throughout the world, with a particular focus on the American Southwest, the Americas, and the Atlantic World.
+Our door is always open, and we welcome prospective students and collaborators to visit our department -- either virtually or in person -- to explore how you can become a part of UNM Geography & Environmental Studies.
 News updates and events announcements are posted frequently, so we hope to see you here again soon.